 Thyroid-stimulating hormone (TSH) was supposed to be a simple way to detect thyroid disease.
-Before its invention in the 1970s, doctors had the annoying task of diagnosing thyroid disease by symptoms.
-(We are headed that way again.)
+Before its invention in the 1970s, doctors diagnosed thyroid disease by symptoms.

 TSH is the pituitary’s message to the thyroid to make more hormone.
 When the pituitary detects a drop in thyroid hormone, it makes more TSH.
 So—in theory—a normal TSH should mean that there is adequate thyroid hormone in the body.
 But there’s a problem: The pituitary responds differently to thyroid hormone than does the rest of the body.